 Lumps and bumps on your piercings?
 This is one of the most common issues people can have with cartilage and navel piercings.
 The main thing is not to worry and most importantly, you do not need to remove your piercing.
-These things are easy to deal with and with a little patience and care, you can easily get rid of them.
-The whole thing is not to panic!
+These things are easily dealt with and require just a little patience and care; you can get rid of them, so the whole thing is not to panic!

 Your piercing will heal in three stages:

 - The first stage is the inflammatory stage in which your wound is still open.

 - The second stage is growth stage in which your body produces collagen.

 - The final stage is remodelling or maturation stage in which disorganised collagen fibres repair and realign.